Evidence for eccentricity in the population of binary black holes observed by LIGO-Virgo-KAGRA: Zero-noise synthetic-data and real events

 \subsection{Trained networks and priors}

 We train twenty-five \texttt{DINGO} networks on 80GB NVIDIA-A100 GPUs each for 11 days.
 We train eleven networks for the eccentric aligned-spin case, eleven networks for quasi-circular aligned-spin case and four networks for the quasi-circular precessing-spin case.
 The number of networks corresponds to the fact that one has to train a separate network for each observing run (noise curve), detector configuration, waveform model, choice of gravitational modes, mass prior and distance prior.
 The mass and distance prior range is optional, but we find that training two separate networks for the regimes $d_{\text{L}} < 3$ Gpc and $d_{\text{L}} < 6$ Gpc leads to increased sample efficiency.
 Similarly, if we train a network with a smaller mass prior we achieve higher sample efficiency in the prior.
 But we also want to analyze heavy BBHs so we train a separate network increasing the upper bound of the mass prior.
 Since there are some GW events that only occur in one detector in the third-observing run, we also train networks for LIGO-Hanford and LIGO-Livingston only.
 This is also useful for doing single-detector analyses of events with glitches.
 We train the networks in the range $(f_{\text{min}}, f_{\text{max}}) = (20 \text{Hz}, 1024 \text{Hz})$.
 To condition the data we use a Tukey window with a 0.4 second roll-off.
-We train the signals on Welch PSDs estimated from 128 seconds of data obtained from the GW Open Science Center (GWOSC) using the \texttt{DCS-CALIB\_STRAIN\_CLEAN\_C01} channel.
+We train the networks using an 8 second data stream, which implies a $\Delta f = 0.125$.
+We whiten the signals by sampling over 4152 Welch PSDs estimated from 128 seconds of data obtained from the GW Open Science Center (GWOSC) using the \texttt{DCS-CALIB\_STRAIN\_CLEAN\_C01} channel.
 The networks have been trained assuming Gaussian detector noise.
 The networks and their settings have been made publicly available on Zenodo at \cite{zenodogwnetworks}.

 While we do train a large number of networks, it is important to realize that the inference is amortized.
 This means the computational speed-up compared to traditional samplers will scale as the number of events increases.
 For example, in O1 where we only analyze only one GW event, there is no speed-up compared to a traditional sampler.
 However, in O3 where we analyze 51 events, the speed-up is on the order of 6 months.
 Another subtle point is that in GW science, we rarely perform parameter estimation for each event once.
 We may want to change the prior, $f_{\text{min}}$, $f_{\text{max}}$ or in the case of a traditional sampler boost the sampler settings.
 We also may want to study maximum likelihood injections for consistency.
 For example, in this study, we obtained over 300 posteriors across different waveform models before generating the final catalogue of 57 events.
 Thus, while we train a large number of networks, the speed-up is still significant and scales well with a large number of GW events.